-While I've been interviewed before, this was the first time it was for the internet (as apposed to a printed Magazine or Radio).
+While I've been interviewed before, this was the first time it was for a friend.

 Today I’m interviewing a very good friend of mine, Christopher Grant.
 He’s a photographer, hiking master, and overall amazing photographer and friend.